Andrei-Aksionov/nanoGPTplus/README.md

     - *tiny_shakespeare.ipynb*: EDA of the tiny-shakespeare dataset
   - **examples**:
     - *bigram_model_training.ipynb*: example of how this language model can be trained
+    - *gpt_model_training.ipynb*: example of how to train gpt language model
 - **src**
   - **config**
     - *config.yaml*: config file